ballonyi/ScriptR/README.md

 ```

 ## Details

-If you check generated script you can see that in simplest way the insert look like:
+In the script in simplest case you can see simple insert statements like this:
 ![](md/example1.jpg)

 Text values scripted with literal quoting, the default quoting character is tilde char (overridde it using p_quotingChar parameter).